 Sail along St. Augustine’s picturesque coastline while indulging in generous wine samples.Click herе to book

 If you’re looking for a more lively experience, the #1 booze cruise in St. Augustine is the perfect option.
 This sunset cruise lasts 1 1/2 hours and offers music, and the chance to bring your own beverages (a cooler and ice are provided for you).
-It’s an excellent choice for bachelorette parties or any group looking for a fun night out on the water.
+It’s an excellent choice for bachelorette parties, spring break crews, or any group looking for a fun night out on the water.

 And if you’re looking for a private experience, the 2-hour private day sail along the historic St. Augustine Bayfront is a great choice for crews.
 Enjoy the sun and the sea breeze as you sail past the stunning landmarks of St. Augustine’s bayfront with your group.